Landmark Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Common questions asked concerning the Landmark Mortgages Solicitor Panel from members of the public
+Landmark Mortgages Conveyancing Panel Recently Asked Questions from members of the public

-My wife and I are first time buyers.
-Within the 48 hours our lawyer has forwarded the sale agreement to sign with a detailed report with the expectation that exchange is imminent.
-Landmark Mortgages have this afternoon contacted us to inform me that they have now hit a problem as our solicitor is not on their conveyancing panel.
+My partner and I are first time buyers.
+Within the last couple of days our lawyer has sent a preliminary report and documents to look through in anticipation of exchanging contracts shortly.
+Landmark Mortgages have this morning contacted us to inform me that there is now an issue as our solicitor is not on their approved list of lawyers.
 What do we do from here?

 If you are buying a property with the assistance of a mortgage it is usual for the purchaser's solicitors to also act for the purchaser's lender.

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Accreditation Scheme.
 Your property lawyers should contact Landmark Mortgages and see if they can apply for membership of the Landmark Mortgages conveyancing panel, but if that is not viable Landmark Mortgages will instruct their own lawyers to represent them.
-You are not legally obliged to appoint a law firm on the Landmark Mortgages conveyancing panel as you are at liberty to use your preferred lawyers, in which case it will likely add costs, and it will likely delay the transaction as you have another set of people involved.
+You don't have to instruct a firm on the Landmark Mortgages conveyancing panel and you may continue to use your own solicitors, in which case it will likely add costs, and it may delay matters as you are adding another lawyer into the mix.

-I'm in the throws of looking at houses and am about to put in an offer.
-Is it premature to have a solicitor in place?
-I will be getting a mortgage with Landmark Mortgages
+My husband and I are spending time viewing apartments and am about to put in an offer.
+Is it best to have a conveyancer on ‘stand by’?
+I intend to finance via a home loan with Landmark Mortgages

 Copyright © Lexsure Limited, 2025